-• Weight: If the Selected font includes multiple weight variations, you can choose between them in this menu.
+· Weight: If the selected font includes multiple weight variations, you can choose between them in this menu.

-- Color: Click the color swatch to open a color picker and choose the color for your text.
-The image here shows black as the selected color, but the color of the swatch will vary based on your currently selected color. - Size: Sets the size of your text, in points.
-A variety of size options are available in the menu, or you can type in any specific size you need. - kerning: Adjusts the vertical space between lines of letters.
+A Font size: Sets the size of your text, in points.
+A variety of size options are available in the menu, or you can type in any specific size you need.
+If you click on the size value, the size can also be adjusted using the up and down arrows on the keyboard.

+- a b Example 7 Letter spacing: Adjusts the kerning, or the horizontal space between the individual letters.
 Each font has a default kerning value, which is defined as 100%.
-Setting percentages above 100% increases the space between lines, while percentages lower than 100% brings the lines of text closer together. - Leading: Adjusts the horizontal space between the individual letters.
-Each font has a default leading value, which is defined as 100%.
-Setting percentages above 100% increases the space between letter, while percentages lower than 100% brings the letters closer together.

-Styles

-You can further control the styling of the text using various toggles, to turn different style options on or off.
-The four style options on the right side control the case of the text, and which characters are upper case and which are lower case.
+Setting percentages above 100% increases the space between letter, while percentages lower than 100% brings the letters closer together. - Font Fill Color: Click the color swatch to open a color picker and choose the color for your text.
+The color swatch will indicate your currently selected color. - Font Outline Color: Click the color swatch to open a color picker and choose the color for your • text outline.
+The color swatch will indicate your currently selected color. - Font outline size: Sets the thickness of the outline applied to your text.
+The default value of 0% creates no outline. - Styles: You can further control the styling of the text using various toggles, to turn different style options on or off.
+The four style options on the right side control which characters are uppercase and which are lowercase.
 Only one of those four options can be enabled at a time.
 Compare this example text with each of the styles below to see the effects they have.

-- Example text - Strikethrough: adds a horizontal line through the center of the text.
+Strikethrough: Adds a horizontal line through the center of the text.

-• Underline: Adds a horizontal line below the baseline of the text.
+Underline: Adds a horizontal line below the baseline of the text.

-• All capitals: Displays all characters in the text as capital letters, regardless of the case in which they were entered.
+All capitals: Displays all characters in the text as capital letters, regardless of the case in which they were entered.